 Joan's Body of Diminishing Motion was a finalist in the Legacy Category of the 2015 Eric Hoffer Book Awards.

-An excerpt from Joan's new poem "3 A.M." will ride the UConn shuttle buses this coming academic year (2016-2017) as part of "Poetic Journeys."
+An excerpt from Joan's new poem "3 A.M." rode the UConn shuttle buses during the 2016-2017 academic year as part of "Poetic Journeys."

 Rhett Watts has a group of poems online in PoetryMagazine.com and one appearing in the November issue of Sojouners.
 N.B.
 Rhett is now living in Auburn, MA.

 Barry Zaret is now an invited blogger with the Huffington Press.
 For his blogs, visit http://www.huffingtonpost.com/barry-l-zaret-md/a-doctorpatient-special-a_b_8221124.html.
 His first essay was posted in early October.

 Dr. Zaret's most recent blog is a beautiful tribute to the life-saving power of writing.
 To read it, visit http://www.huffingtonpost.com/barry-l-zaret-md/healing-and-curing_b_8758746.html.

 Barry's latest Huffington Post blog can be read at http://www.huffingtonpost.com/barry-l-zaret-md/a-patient-a-swastika-a-decision_b_9087738.html.

 An even more recent blog by Barry is at http://www.huffingtonpost.com/barry-l-zaret-md/i-will-still-be-your-doct_b_10116878.html.

 February 22, 6 pm, Yale Bookstore, Broadway, New Haven, CT: reading and book signing